- What is a UEN in Singapore?

 Is UEN different from TIN?

 UEN and TIN are both identification numbers, but they serve different purposes.
-UEN is issued by the Singapore government to businesses and entities operating in the country, while TIN is issued to individuals for tax purposes.
+The Singapore government issues UEN to businesses and entities operating in the country, while TIN is issued to individuals for tax purposes.

 Can I change my UEN?